Contact-Control-Interfaces/maestro-sdk-docs/Setup/setup_wiring.md

 2. Plug USB Splitter into the free end of the USB C to USB Adapter.
 Zip ties can be used to clean up and secure connection.

     <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Setup/images/vive_pro_adapter.png" height="200"/>
-3. Take USB splitter and stick one side of velcro it in and the other side of the velcro to a desired location on the plastic headset headband.
+3. Take USB splitter and stick one side of Velcro it in and the other side of the Velcro to a desired location on the plastic headset headband.
     * We typically prefer placing it offset from the center-back so that it does not interfere with the tightening knob of the headset.
 See below for example image.

     <img src="https://contact-control-interfaces.github.io/maestro-sdk-docs/Setup/images/mr_splitter.jpg" height="250"/>